-Today you will drive from Paro to Thimphu - a journey of around $1\frac{1}{2}$ -2 hours.
+On arrival you will be met at the airport and then driven to Thimphu a journey of around 11⁄2-2 hours.
 Thimphu has an attractive valley location and is relatively small for a capital city although it has grown greatly in recent years.
-There are many places of interest to visit in the town including the Tashishoddzong (the main government buildings), the Textile Museum, the Heritage Museum, the late King's Memorial Chorten, the National Library, the School of Painting and the silversmiths and pottery workshops.
-However, your first visit will most likely be to the large Buddha statue, perched above the town, which will give you excellent views and is a good way to orientate yourself to Thimphu and its surrounds.
+One of the best ways to get an overview of Thimphu is to visit the large Buddha statue, perched high above the town.
+This will give you excellent views and is a good way to orientate yourself to Thimphu and its surrounds.
+Depending on the time available, you may do some further sightseeing this afternoon.